Welcome to Part 6 of the Cambly Kids Tutor Guide!

 For those with pets:

-If you have a pet, please ensure that they do not distract from the lesson.
-If at all possible, tutors should not teach in the same room as their pets, as this may contribute to ambient noise.
+If you have a pet, please consider finding a way that they do not distract from the lesson.
+If at all possible, we recommend that tutors not teach in the same room as their pets, as this may contribute to ambient noise.
 Occasional pet noise is okay, but constant pet noise is not conducive to learning and is against policy.
 Also, please do not allow them to walk around freely in the background.

-Students may sometimes ask to see your pets, and this is okay, but it shouldn't take more than a few seconds to show and then let the pet go on its way.
+Students may sometimes ask to see your pets, but we suggest that it shouldn't take more than a few seconds to show and then let the pet go on its way.

 For those who use internet add ons or additional software to help enhance their sessions: